 HENRY MITTON is a composer, music producer and performer.
 He sings, plays the piano and saxophone, conducts and fronts bands.
 He has written for the screen, the stage, for video games, and for the concert hall.

 Henry studied screen composition at the University of Bristol under the guidance of Martin Kiszko and William Goodchild and honed his production skills from Jonathan Scott (Portishead, Mark Knopfler).
-He has received commissions from Moss Bros., UWE and The Lancaster Singers, and won competitions run by the Grand Union Orchestra and the Symphonic Wind Orchestra of North London.
-His work has been screened across the world at festivals and he has been nominated for an RTS West of England award.
+He has arranged for the Kitchener Waterloo Symphony, the Hannaford Street Silver Band and The Lancaster Singers and won competitions run by the Grand Union Orchestra and the Symphonic Wind Orchestra of North London.
+He has composed the music for many advertising campaigns, including CIBC Run for the Cure and Moss Bros.
+His work has been screened across the world and he has been nominated for an RTS West of England award.

 Being influenced by artists across the genre spectrum from Radiohead to Shostakovich, Charles Mingus to Joni Mitchell, he has developed an original, experimental musical language.